Who is this guy?

 Early that year Björn also decided to take a break from music while developing stuff for the iPhone.
 The first game called Dots & Stars was released in mid 2011.
 Later that year Kids Beads, a beading game for preschool kids was released on Apple App Store.

-To this day Björn continues to produce and release music as well as writing about music and design for Swedish media.
-He is also available for professional mixing and mastering.
+To this day Björn continues to produce and release music.
+He is also available to hire for professional mixing, mastering and UX design.

 My first CD 64 is released independently.
 It sells roughly 500 copies.
 The style is still C64 inspired electronica.
 I start to work freelance as a web designer. www.fogelberg.com is released in Aug 1996.